Shower Pan Leak Repair: Signs, Testing & Cost to Fix

 3. Mark the water level.
 Use a pencil or piece of tape on the side of the pan to record the exact water height.

-4. Wait 24–72 hours.
+4. Wait 8 to 24 hours.
 Leave the water undisturbed.
+Some plumbers recommend checking after about 8 hours, while a 24-hour flood test is the standard used before tile installation.
 If possible, check the ceiling below periodically for dripping.

 5. Check the results.
 Compare the water level to your mark.